edoardocattapan/ardo.github.io/about.md

 My intention with this blog is to share a few independent reasonings I have built upon some ideas that are already established.

-Thank you for reading: I hope you can find some value here and you will make something out of it.
+Thank you for reading: I hope you can find some value here and will make something out of it.

 Edoardo